How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 - Place jack stands under the caravan for support after lifting.

-- Ensure jack stands are on a level surface and positioned at the caravan’s original jacking points to distribute weight evenly.
+- Make sure jack stands are on a flat surface and placed at the caravan’s original lift points to spread the weight evenly.

 - Verify stands are fully engaged and test stability by gently shaking the caravan.